 - Children who require adapted materials and tools probably own irregular-shaped items that can’t be stored in typical containers.

 A word about organizing

-In the living room, we have a nook where books are stored in a basket underneath a chair (for my son to easily get to), but also higher up on a piece of furniture (for those books I don’t want him chewing up and destroying).
+In the living room, we have a nook where books are stored in a basket underneath a chair (for my son to easily get to) but also higher up on a piece of furniture (for those books I don’t want him chewing up and destroying).

-Then, the top floor is where the rest and sleep happens.
+Then, the top floor is where the rest and sleep happen.
 I have also left a space in his room for playing on the floor with specialty toys that, for safety reasons, he must only play with while supervised.

 Suggestions for organization

 - Keep it safe.
 Think about where you place items.
-Even if, according to a pinned image, candles look really good on the floor by the fireplace, it may not be ideal for your child’s quick hands.
-Since my son plays at the floor level, I make sure to store dangerous items at a height where he cannot reach them.
+Even if, according to a pinned image, candles look really good on the floor by the fireplace, it may not be ideal for a child’s quick hands.
+Since my son plays at the floor level, I make sure to store dangerous items at a height he cannot reach them.

 - Cover large equipment.
 To make unsightly equipment (that is not in use) blend in, drape a silk scarf over them.
 This also keeps them dust-free.